Artistic & Executive Director - Alan Fleming-Baird

 Considered among the finest Scottish pianists of her generation, soloist, chamber musician, recording artist and founding member of Neave Trio, Toni James, has attracted wide critical acclaim.
 “An outstanding musician” (New York Times) and “a chamber music pianist of the highest calibre” (MusicWeb International), Toni has been praised for the “personality of her interpretation” (New York Times) and lauded as “poised to join the ranks of the finest” (Boston Musical Intelligencer).

-In addition to building a successful twenty-year career as a professional performing artist, Dr. Toni James is also a senior academic with extensive experience leading development of protoprofessional, industry-facing arts curricula within higher education institutions, and producing large-scale festivals, events and programming on behalf of major cultural organisations.
+In addition to building a successful twenty-year career as a professional performing artist, Dr. Toni James is also a senior academic with extensive experience leading development within higher education institutions, and producing large-scale festivals, events and programming on behalf of major cultural organisations.

-Appointed Professor of Music at the School of Music and Dance at San Diego State University in 2015, she currently teaches classical performance and pedagogy, as well as directing chamber music at the University of Liverpool, where she was appointed Head of Academic Quality and Standards for the School of the Arts.
+Appointed Professor of Music at the School of Music and Dance at San Diego State University in 2015, she currently teaches at the University of Liverpool, where she was appointed Head of Academic Quality and Standards for the School of the Arts.